-Simply click on the Customer Sign-Up button at the top right corner of this page or click HERE
+Simply click on the New Customer Sign-Up button at the top right corner of this page or click HERE.

 What are the main elements of the heating system?

-The central boiler plant is fueled by Natural Gas.
+The central boiler plant is fuelled by Natural Gas.
 Hot water from the central plant is pumped around the building as required to supply each apartment with heating and domestic hot water.
-Local controls in each apartment enables customers to easily set their time schedules and temperatures to match their own requirements.
+Local controls in each apartment enable customers to easily set their time schedules and temperatures to match their own requirements.

 How do I operate the heating system?